agpawa/docs-v3plus/docs/portals/README.md

 <img src="/images/template-config-html.png" class="shadow-md" />

 The HTML editor allow you to provide HTML that will be embedded in your portal.
 It supports basic text styling & formatting, inserting links, inserting images, inserting & editing tables.
-It also supports full HTML source code editing.
+It also supports full HTML source code editing.[^1]

 ::: warning
 `<style>`, `<link>` are `<script>` tags are not allowed here.
 Inline JavaScript is also not allowed.